No. 321 (Netherlands) Squadron RAF: Catalinas

 The squadron was re-activated at RAF Trincomalee, Ceylon on 15 August 1942.
 It was equipped with Consolidated Catalinas, which were crewed by MLD personnel who escaped to Ceylon.
 The squadron's headquarters was located at RAF China Bay with detachments based in Mombasa, Cocos Islands, Socotra, Masirah, Ceylon, Durban, Port Elizabeth, Aden and Cape Town.
 Supplemented with Consolidated Liberators in July 1945, the air echelon moved to Cocos Island in preparation for Operation Zipper, the proposed invasion of Malaya.

-After the Japanese surrender, relief flights and supply drops to thousands of internees in the POW camps were flown to Java and Sumatra, and in October the squadron moved to its new base near Batavia, where the squadron passed to MLD control on 8 December 1945, keeping the same squadron number, No. 321 Squadron MLD.
+After the Japanese surrender in 1945, relief flights and supply drops were flown to thousands of internees in the POW camps on Java and Sumatra, and in October the squadron moved to its new base near Batavia, where the squadron passed to MLD control on December 8, keeping the same squadron number, No. 321 Squadron MLD.
 Along with 320 Squadron, it flew maritime patrol missions from Valkenburg for decades afterwards.
 The Squadron was disbanded in January 2005 due to budget cuts.